Ramanathan Academy of Fine Arts: History

 RAFA was taken over by the University of Sri Lanka in December 1975 and placed under the Jaffna Campus' Faculty of Arts.
 RAFA was part of the faculty's Department of Fine Arts.
 The Jaffna Campus was elevated to university status on 1 January 1979 with the creation of the University of Jaffna.
 In 1992 RAFA was separated from the Department of Fine Arts.
 RAFA has two departments - Dance and Music - and an Art and Design Unit.
+Initially functioning as a unit within the Department of Fine Arts, the RAFA eventually evolved and gained status as a distinct department of study within the Faculty of Arts in 1992.